-- Follow all instructions from the treating veterinarian for treatment, isolation and quarantine, follow-up testing and handling of the ill and exposed birds. - Continue medication for the full treatment period (i.e., 30 or 45 days) as established by the veterinarian. - Remove sources of calcium (e.g., mineral block, oyster shell, and cuttlebone) from cages as these supplements may inhibit absorption of the treatment medication, reducing the likelihood that treatment will be successful.
+- Follow all instructions from the treating veterinarian for treatment, isolation and quarantine, follow-up testing and handling of the ill and exposed birds. - Continue medication for the full treatment period as established by the veterinarian. - Remove sources of calcium (e.g., mineral block, oyster shell, and cuttlebone) from cages as these supplements may inhibit absorption of the treatment medication, reducing the likelihood that treatment will be successful.